 Introduction to Backcross Breeding

-In this lesson the focus will be on the backcross method, which is a form of recurrent hybridization (repeated crossing to a single variety) where a superior characteristic may be added to an otherwise desirable variety.
+In this lesson the focus will be on the backcross method, which is a form of recurrent hybridization (repeated crossing to a single variety; the recurrent parent) where a superior characteristic may be added to an otherwise desirable variety or elite line.
 In this method the breeder has considerable control of the genetic variation in the segregating population in which selections are to be made.
 The backcross method has been used extensively for transferring qualitative characters (characters with clear phenotypes that are easy to identify in cross progeny) such as disease resistance.
 It is effective in both self and cross pollinated crop species.
 To better understand the applications of backcrossing, the gene for leaf rust resistance in wheat will be used as an example.
 Figure 1 shows the visible symptoms of leaf rust in susceptible wheat.
-The left picture leaves are resistant, they have a small amount of rust.
-The plant on the right is covered with rust, it is susceptible.
+The left picture leaves are resistant as indicated by a small amount of rust.
+The plant on the right leaves are covered with rust, indicating it is susceptible.

 Figure 2 illustrates how the backcross procedure can be used to move leaf rust resistance (RR, Rr) from one variety to a susceptible variety (rr).